JvanKatwijk/dab-scanner/README.md

 "start" buttons.

 In a previous version, the software would "poll" for the configured devices to be connected to the computer.
 However, working with a laptop with one and a half usb connection, I did not realize that people might have different devices connected to the computer and need explicit control over the selection of the device.

 On the top right of the GUI a selector for a device is available.
-To keep things simple, the selection is once only per program run, after a device is selected, the selector will not be visible anymore.
+To keep things simple, the selection is *once only* per program run, after a device is selected, the selector will not be visible anymore.

-If the start button is touched without a device being selected, the start button will not do anything.
+If a start button is touched without a device being selected, no actions will follow.

 If, however, a device is selected, touching one of the two start buttons will: